Hiking from Valbona to Theth: Everything You Need to Know

 Vegan in Valbona

-Valbona is quite small and primarily consists of one main street that runs through the village, lined with a few guesthouses, shops, and restaurants.
-However, the shop turned out to be really tiny and didn’t even sell bread during our visit.
-Thankfully, we had stocked up on bread, vegan spreads, and cookies while we were in Shkodra, so we could prepare our sandwiches for the hike ahead.
+Valbona is quite small and primarily consists of one main street that runs through the village, lined with a few guesthouses, some restaurants and a single, small shop.
+As it turned out, the shop was reallyyy tiny and didn’t even sell bread during our visit.
+Thankfully, we had stocked up on bread, vegan spreads, and cookies while we were in Shkodra, so we had everything we needed to prepare our sandwiches for the hike ahead.

 Hiking from Valbona to Theth

 All in all, the Valbona – Theth hike was truly stunning and we would recommend it to everyone eyes closed!
-Especially the first part offered some of the most breathtaking scenery I’ve ever experienced, with a constant view on the Accursed Mountains.
+Especially the first part offered some of the most breathtaking scenery we’ve ever experienced, with a constant view on the Accursed Mountains.

 Arriving in Theth